“Thus far the Lord has helped us”

 “What guilt offering should we send back to Him?” asked the Philistines.

-“Five gold tumors and five gold rats,” the priests replied.
+The priests replied, “Five gold tumors and five gold rats.”

 Of course, this we do not know.
 There may not even be any strictly scientific explanation at all.
-The plague may simply been done by direct intervention by God.
+The plague may simply have been done by direct intervention by God.
 Whatever the cause may have been, the advice of the priests and the diviners of the Philistines was sound.
-As the Philistine soldiers themselves, the priests seemed to heed the lessons of Israelite history even more than the people of Israel themselves.
+Just as the Philistine soldiers seemed to remember the history of God’s intervention for Israel in war better than the Israelites, so the Philistine priests also seemed to heed the lessons of history even more than Israel.

 The Philistine priests told their people, “Why harden your hearts as the Egyptians and Pharaoh hardened theirs?
 Make images of your tumors and of the rats that are ravaging the land.
 Give glory to the God of Israel, and perhaps He will lift His hand from you and your gods and your land.”